jinmiyoon/CASPER/README.md

 ```shell
 pip install sphinx sphinx_rtd_theme myst-parser
 ```
-After dependencies are installed, run this command to initialize a new Sphinx documentation project in a folder called "docs"
+After dependencies are installed, run this command to initialize a new Sphinx documentation project in a folder called "docs".
 1. It will prompt you for your project info (project name, author, version, etc.).
 2. Creates a docs/ folder (if it doesn’t exist).
 3. Generates starter config files inside docs/, including: